DeterminateSystems/demo/README.md

 # Continuous NixOS deployments to AWS - *in seconds* 🚀

-The project demonstrates how to continuously deploy a NixOS configuration to an AWS EC2 instance using Terraform and FlakeHub in seconds ️⏱️
+The project demonstrates how to continuously deploy a NixOS configuration to an AWS EC2 instance using Terraform and [FlakeHub](https://flakehub.com) _in seconds_ ️⏱️

-- The initial deployment completes in less than 60 seconds
+- **The initial deployment completes in _less than 60 seconds_**
-- Subsequent deployments take less than 10 seconds
+- **Subsequent deployments take _less than 10 seconds_**

-The deployment process involves fetching a pre-built NixOS closure from FlakeHub and applying it to the EC2 instance, streamlining the deployment process and ensuring consistency across deployments.
+The deployment process involves fetching a pre-built NixOS closure from [FlakeHub](https://flakehub.com) and applying it to the EC2 instance, streamlining the deployment process and ensuring consistency across deployments.

-## Sign-up for the FlakeHub Beta
+## Sign-up for the FlakeHub beta

-To experience this streamlined NixOS deployment pipeline for yourself, [sign up for the FlakeHub beta](https://determinate.systems/) at <https://determinate.systems/>.
+To experience this streamlined NixOS deployment pipeline for yourself, [**sign up for the FlakeHub beta**](https://determinate.systems/) at <https://determinate.systems/>.
 FlakeHub provides the enterprise-grade Nix infrastructure needed to fully leverage these advanced deployment techniques, ensuring a secure and efficient path from development to production.

 # Introduction

 This demonstration project consists of the following key components:

-- **Nix Flake Configuration**: A Nix flake configuration that defines the NixOS configuration for the deployment target.
+- **Nix Flake configuration**: A Nix flake configuration that defines the NixOS configuration for the deployment target.
-- **Terraform Configuration**: A Terraform configuration that sets up an AWS EC2 instance and deploys the NixOS configuration using FlakeHub.
+- **Terraform configuration**: A Terraform configuration that sets up an AWS EC2 instance and deploys the NixOS configuration using [FlakeHub](https://flakehub.com).
-  - **User Data Script**: A script that runs on the EC2 instance to authenticate with FlakeHub and apply the NixOS configuration.
+  - **User Data script**: A script that runs on the EC2 instance to authenticate with [FlakeHub](https://flakehub.com) and apply the NixOS configuration.
-- **GitHub Actions Workflow**: A GitHub Actions workflow that triggers the deployment process using Terraform and FlakeHub.
+- **GitHub Actions workflow**: A GitHub Actions workflow that triggers the deployment process using Terraform and [FlakeHub](https://flakehub.com).
-  - **Triggering Rollbacks**: Demonstrates how to use the `workflow_dispatch` event to manually trigger a workflow run, enabling rollbacks to previous stable states.
+  - **Triggering rollbacks**: Demonstrates how to use the `workflow_dispatch` event to manually trigger a workflow run, enabling rollbacks to previous stable states.

-## Nix Flake
+## Nix flake

 The `flake.nix` sets up a NixOS configuration with specific dependencies and system packages for the demo system.

 - **Inputs:** Specifies dependencies from external sources:
   - `nixpkgs`: Nixpkgs flake on FlakeHub.
   - `determinate`: Determinate flake on FlakeHub.
-  - `fh`: FlakeHub client flake on FlakeHub.
+  - `fh`: [FlakeHub client](https://github.com/determinatesystems/fh) flake on FlakeHub.
 - **Outputs:** Defines the outputs of the flake:
   - `nixosConfigurations.ethercalc-demo`: A NixOS configuration for the system.
   - Includes modules from `nixpkgs` and `determinate`.
   - Defines system packages, including a package from `fh`.
-  - Importantly, Amazon Simple Service Management (SSM) agent is included in the system packages
+  - Importantly, **Amazon Simple Service Management (SSM) agent is included** in the system packages

 ### Amazon Simple Service Management (SSM) Agent